I’ve been a Marvel fan since I was a small kid, but as a personal trainer, I’ve found renewed joy and interest in the movies.

 What Does His Diet Plan Include?

-So, we’ll focus more on the so-called Thor diet, which aims to bulk up muscle and reduce body fat through cutting phases.
+We’ll focus on the so-called Thor diet, which aims to bulk up muscle and reduce body fat through cutting phases.

 And to aim for the body of the god of thunder, you’ll need to get your macros absolutely right.
 It will also involve eating 6 times a day to keep those nutrients coming.